Behavioral Health Services

 Dialectical Behavioral Therapy

-Within the Outpatient Clinic is the South Metro Human Services Dialectical Behavioral Therapy (DBT) program.
-The DBT Clinic provides individual DBT therapy as well as four skills groups, including three specialty groups-one for men, one for young adult women and one for those with challenges in learning or cognitive deficits.
-Clinicians in the DBT Clinic have up to eleven years experience in DBT and most have completed the Intensive DBT Training.
+Within the Outpatient Clinic is the RADIAS Health's Dialectical Behavioral Therapy (DBT) program.
+The DBT Clinic provides individual DBT therapy as well as skills groups.
+Clinicians in the DBT Clinic are experienced in DBT and most have completed the Intensive DBT Training.

 At this time Insurances accepted in the clinic are Health Partners, Blue Cross/Blue Shield, Medica/UBH, Metropolitan Health Plan, U-Care/BHP, Medicare and Medical Assistance.
-Services may be provided by private pay and on a sliding scale as well.
+Services may be provided by private pay.

 Adult Rehabilitative Mental Health Services